CyberFlameGO/svnpython/Doc/library/zipfile.rst

 .. function:: is_zipfile(filename)

-   Returns ``True`` if *filename* is a valid ZIP file based on its magic number, otherwise returns ``False``.  *filename* may be a file or file-like object too.
+   Returns ``True`` if *filename* is a valid ZIP file based on its magic number, otherwise returns ``False``.
 This module does not currently handle ZIP files which have appended comments.

-   .. versionchanged:: 2.7
-      Support for file and file-like objects.

 .. data:: ZIP_STORED